 By Pernille Bruun Jensen, Managing Director of Intuit UK

 All figures, unless otherwise stated, are from YouGov Plc.
-Total sample size of the 2010 survey was 2,120 GB adults.
-Fieldwork was undertaken between October 29 and November 1 2010.
+Total sample size was 1016 small business decision makers.
+Fieldwork was undertaken between 7th - 9th December 2009.
 The survey was carried out online.
-The figures have been weighted and are representative of all GB adults (aged 18+).